Q: How easy is it to assemble NOMAD?

 A2: When using a post and beam foundation, drains, traps, and water lines should be installed under the ground with vertical connections aligned with the holes provided in NOMAD’s floor structure.
 Underground plumbing should be installed after concrete footings and piers are installed.
 Dimensioned drawings for exact fixture connections are available.

 Q: How are NOMAD’s electrical services installed?

-A1: As a safety precaution, connections to NOMAD’s electrical fixtures should be installed by a certified electrician.
+A1: Connections to NOMAD’s electrical fixtures should be installed by a certified electrician.

 Q: What heats NOMAD’s water for sinks and showers?

-A: NOMAD’s water can be fed directly from an existing hot water source in an adjacent structure in an underground insulated pipe, or a hot-water-on-demand system can be supplied and installed by your plumber, or electrician.
+A: Hot water can be supplied directly from an adjacent dwelling via an underground insulated pipe, or a tankless on-demand water heater installed by your plumber, or electrician.
 On-demand systems are compact and can run on electricity, natural gas, or propane.

 Q: How does NOMAD’s shower work?

 A1: The NOMAD Cube includes a conventional 30″ x 30″ shower base and controls for a separate shower stall.